 To freeze: You can freeze your baked apple caramel tart by firstly allowing it to cool completely.
 Once cool, set it into the freezer until it's solid, then wrapping it in plastic wrap tightly, and then aluminium foil and freezing for up to 3 months.
 Thaw at room temperature.

-If you tried this Apple Tart with Fennel Caramel Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Apple Tart with Fennel Caramel Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Sweet Shortcrust Pastry